microsoft/surface-duo-compose-sdk/TwoPaneLayout/README.md

 }
 ```

 The `navigateTo` method is an enhanced version of the `navigate` method from `NavHostController` that works when one or two panes are shown.
-The `screen` parameter determines which pane, or screen, a destination should be shown in when in two pane mode: `Screen.Pane1` or `Screen.Pane2`.
+The `launchScreen` parameter determines which pane, or screen, a destination should be shown in when in two pane mode: `Screen.Pane1` or `Screen.Pane2`.

 ```kotlin
 sealed class Screen(val route: String) {